tonghuikang/sutd-term4/OPTI/wk1-standardLP.md

-### Linear program
+### Types of Linear Program

-"General" linear program (one if the objective function is linear and the constraints are linear equalities or inequalities)
+"General" **linear program** (one if the objective function is linear and the constraints are linear equalities or inequalities)

 $$
 \begin{align*}